-2. Ground the unit to the case by installing the front case-to-unit hex-bolt and/or case-to-unit side screw.
+2. Ground the unit to the case by installing the front case-to-unit hex-bolt and discard the two case-to-unit side screw.

 5b INSTALL AND GROUND THE UNIT TO THE CASE UNIT INSTALLED THROUGH SIDE OF CASE